EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 ### Elasticsearch

 Depending on the version of Elasticsearch you're going to use, the dependency versions may change.
 Versions 6 and 7 are currently no longer maintained.
-Version 8 is to be configured below.
-Version 6 is the default in Pod.
+Version 8 is the default in Pod.

 #### Elasticsearch 8